What is the definition of wholesale?

-Wholesale refers to a type of business that buys large quantities of goods directly from manufacturers or distributors, warehouses them, and resells them to other businesses.
+Wholesale means that a business buys goods in large quantities directly from manufacturers or distributors, warehouses them, and then resells them to other businesses.
 Due to high-volume purchase orders, wholesalers are typically able to buy products from manufacturers at a lower price and add their margins.
 Wholesale supply means that customers can purchase products at a good price.

 What is the difference between a Distributor, Wholesaler and Retailer?